James P. Coleman

-James Plemon Coleman (January 9, 1914 – September 28, 1991) was an American judge and the 52nd Governor of Mississippi and a United States circuit judge of the United States Court of Appeals for the Fifth Circuit.
+James Plemon Coleman (January 9, 1914 – September 28, 1991) was an American judge, the 52nd governor of Mississippi, and a United States circuit judge of the United States Court of Appeals for the Fifth Circuit.
+Coleman was a member of the Democratic Party and was the first Mississippi governor born in the 20th century.

 Education and career

-Born on January 9, 1914, in Ackerman, Mississippi, Coleman received a Bachelor of Laws in 1939 from the George Washington University Law School.
-He served upon the staff of Mississippi Congressman Aaron L. Ford.
+James Plemon Coleman was born on January 9, 1914, in Ackerman, Mississippi.
+He was the son of Thomas Allen Coleman and Jennie Essie (Worrell) Coleman.
+He graduated from the University of Mississippi and paid for his tuition by working.
+In 1935, he served on the staff of Mississippi Congressman Aaron L. Ford.
+Coleman received a Bachelor of Laws in 1939 from the George Washington University Law School.
 He entered private practice in Ackerman from 1939 to 1946.
 He concurrently served as district attorney for the Fifth Judicial District of Mississippi from 1940 to 1946.
 He was a Judge of the Mississippi Circuit Court for the Fifth Judicial District from 1947 to 1950.
 He was a justice of the Mississippi Supreme Court in 1950.
 He was Mississippi Attorney General from 1950 to 1956.
 He was the 52nd Governor of Mississippi from 1956 to 1960.
 He was a Member of the Mississippi House of Representatives from 1960 to 1964.
 He was in private practice in Choctaw County, Mississippi from 1960 to 1965.